zarf-dev/proposals/0048-schema-update-process/README.md

 #### Story 1

-As a package deployer, I want to be on the latest version, but I still want to deploy packages that were built using the v1alpha1 schema.
-I run `zarf package deploy <my-package.tar>` and it simply works.
-Fields such as data injections, which will be removed in newer versions of the schema will still work as intended when deployed with newer versions of Zarf.
+As a package deployer, I want to use the latest version of Zarf, but I still want to pull and deploy packages that were built using the v1alpha1 schema.
+I run `zarf package deploy oci://<package>` and it simply works.

 #### Story 2

 As a package creator, I want to create packages using the newer API version, however I still want my package to be deployable on older versions of Zarf that have not yet introduced this API version.
+I run `zarf package inspect manifests <my-package>` and ensure that `.build.DeployRequirements.Version` is empty or less than my expected version.

 #### Story 3